 Trigger events

-The trigger is the component in charge of opening and closing the dropdown (although it also closes if you click outside it).
-By default the event that to which the trigger reacts is the click event.
+(although it also closes if you click outside it).
+By default the event that

-You can change that passing the eventType="mousedown" to the trigger.
+to the trigger.
 Check below for both approaches.
 The difference is subtle.

 This does not affect to the behavior of the dropdown on touch devices.
-On mobile or tablets the dropdown automatically depends on the "touchend" event.
+On

 Event handlers